TheNotMichi/HorseAI/README.md

 ### Streaming

-Receive responses in real time with smooth streaming.
+Responses are generated in real time.

 </td>
 </tr>